Frequently asked questions about workcamps

 The workcamp office provides a director and coordinator for each workcamp.
 Advisors from the churches sending youth are also part of our leadership team.

 Adult advisors are required to attend with groups of youth and are expected to fully participate in all aspects of the workcamp.
 Advisors also are expected to act as role models and mentors for the youth and often are asked to take on extra responsibilities such as leading work crews.
 Advisors register at the same time as their youth and pay the same registration fee.
 We ask that congregations send at least one adult advisor for every two to four youth participants, keeping gender in mind (i.e. if youth are all male, there should be at least one male advisor).
-Advisors are also required to go through a background check administered by the denominational office.
+Advisors are also required to go through a background check administered by the denominational office and should be 21 years of age or older.
 Please contact the workcamp office if any of these requests are not possible for your group.

 There is always one day during the week which we call our “recreation day” in which the youth get to experience the area they are staying in from a different point of view.
 Sometimes they are outings such as seeing the statue of liberty in New York City or the Smithsonian Museums in Washington DC, or going to a park for dinner and taking a dip in the pool.

-Since workcamp budgets are based on the number of registrations, there will be no refunds for cancellations after April 3, 2017 (deposits or balances).
+The $150 deposit is non-refundable.
+The remaining registration balance is non-refundable for cancellations after April 1, 2020.
 Please keep in mind that each registration holds a spot that could be filled by another participant, and late cancellations prevent other people from being able to experience workcamps.